A Natural Fiber Wardrobe: A Simple Guide to Getting Started

 Adjust with the seasons—keep these natural and cozy:

-Wool or Organic Cotton Sweater
+Wool or Organic Cotton Sweaters

 Wool Coat or Jacket (for cooler seasons)